-- 4. Check fuel and injection oil (if applicable) for levels and leaks.
+- 4. Check fuel and oil levels and look for leaks.
 Replenish if necessary and in case of any leaks; you should seek service from an authorized Ski-Doo dealer, repair shop, or person of your own choosing for maintenance, repair, or replacement.
 Please refer to the US EPA EMISSION-RELATED WARRANTY contained herein for information about warranty claims. - All storage compartments must be properly latched and they must not contain any heavy or breakable objects.
 Hood and side panels must be also properly latched. - Activate the throttle control lever several times to check that it operates easily and smoothly.
 It must return to idle position when released. - Activate the brake lever and make sure the brake fully applies before the brake control lever touches the handlebar grip.
-It must fully return when released. - 8.
-Apply parking brake and check if it operates properly.
-Leave parking brake applied.
+It must fully return when released. - Apply parking brake and check if it operates properly.
+Leave parking brake applied. - Inspect drive belt condition and height, refer to DRIVE BELT in MAINTENANCE PROCEDURES.